-A common remedy is a generalisation by using a model based on the negative binomial distribution (e.g., Cameron and Trivedi, 1986; Hilbe, 2008).
-This allows for more flexibility due to an additional distributional parameter (Cameron and Trivedi, 1998, pp. 70 sqq.).
-The variance function from Equation 1 therefore turns into
+A common remedy is a generalisation by using a model based on the negative binomial distribution (e.g., Cameron/Trivedi, 1986; Hilbe, 2008).
+This allows for more flexibility due to an additional distributional parameter (Cameron/Trivedi, 1998).
+The variance function from Equation 1 therefore turns into unobserved heterogeneity as a mixture distribution.
+The dispersion parameter α can be estimated from the data.
+The two most common variants of the negative binomial model are often called Negbin I (k = 1) and Negbin II (k = 2).
+Both are better suited to deal with overdispersed data than the Poisson model but the decision for either of them depends on the data at hand.
+Information criteria are suitable to provide information for this decision.